Anoerak/Anoerak/README.md

             'company' => 'Learn, grow and evolve within DS', 'position' => 'I love what I do and intend getting better at it.
 So we will see what the future is preparing for me :) ', 'salary' => 'As always, balance.
-So thhe right amount for the right position' ],
+So the right amount for the right position' ],
 	'location' => [
 	  	'Sweden' => 'I work from home but will move to Sweden this year.',